lloesche/valheim-server-docker/README.md

 If you want to play with friends over the Internet and are behind NAT make sure that UDP ports 2456-2457 are forwarded to the container host, and port forwarded via your router.
 Also ensure they are publicly accessible in any firewall.

-**Mods:** To enable BepinEX for mod support add the below enviroment variable between the SERVER_PASS and ghcr.io/lloesche/valheim-server line
+**Mods:** To enable BepinEX for mod support add the below enviroment variable between the lines SERVER_PASS and ghcr.io/lloesche/valheim-server

 ```
     -e BEPINEX="true" \
 ```

 to install mods run ``` mkdir -p $home/valheim-server/config/bepinex/plugins ``` this will generate the folder path to put the plugins in